diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Sessions are kept alive by the client `sending ping requests` (also known as **heartbeats**) whenever the session is idle for longer than a certain period. (by the ZooKeeper client library).

-Failover to another ZooKeeper server is handled automatically by the ZooKeeper client, and crucially, sessions (and associated ephemeral znodes) are still valid after another server takes over from the failed one.
+Failover to another ZooKeeper server is handled automatically by the `ZooKeeper client`, and crucially, sessions (and associated ephemeral znodes) are still valid after another server takes over from the failed one.

 Also, if the application tries to perform an operation while the client is reconnecting to another server, the operation will fail.
 This underlines the importance of handling connection loss exceptions in real-world ZooKeeper applications.